With innovation has come an inability to cope.

 But you can put these 7 ideas into action and make a significant improvement.

 Your mental wellness has an effect on your physical fitness.
-Take the time to care for YOU.
+Take the time to care for yourself.

 Having adequate healthcare also plays a role in your mental and physical well-being.